-Twingate generally recommends that your network be configured with Resources accessible via private DNS exclusively.
-There are several advantages to using private DNS:
+While it is not a requirement, Twingate recommends that your network be configured with Resources accessible via private DNS exclusively because it offers several advantages over using IPs or Public DNS:

-- Creating public DNS entries for Resources on the private network leaks information that could be used by attackers and is unnecessary.
+- Public DNS entries for private Resources (on the private network) creates a potential leak of information that could be leveraged by attackers and is altogether unnecessary.

-- Accessing Resources by IP address is error-prone and not user-friendly.
+- Accessing Resources by IP address can be error-prone and not user-friendly for End Users.

-- Since Twingate allows you to connect to Resources on multiple private networks at once, it is possible that two Resources could have the same IP address, and you will be unable to connect to one of them.
+- It is possible to encounter IP overlap (ex: 10.0.1.34 being used for 2 separate resources on 2 separate subnets).
 Using DNS names instead of IPs removes the ambiguity and allows you to connect to both Resources, even if they are assigned the same private IP.

-*.engineering.yourcompany.com Resource and assign it to the Engineering Group.
-This means any new systems added underneath that zone will automatically give access to the engineering team, saving you trouble configuring these Resources manually.
+Great!
+With this setup, any new systems added underneath the .engineering.yourcompany.com will automatically give access to the engineering team, saving you trouble configuring these Resources manually.

-While there is an option to configure a custom DNS server for the Connector, in general this should not be needed and can make configuration more difficult, so we recommend not specifying this, which will cause Twingate to use whatever DNS servers are configured on the Connector host.
+Alternatively, there is an option to use a custom DNS server for the Connector, but it can make configuration a bit more difficult, therefore we recommend leveraging whatever DNS servers are configured on the Connector host.

 Updated 20 days ago